-The retailer and or builder/installer is responsible for weather protection during all site activities.
-If the installation is not started immediately upon delivery, the retailer and/or installer has the responsibility to ensure that all exterior weather protection has not been damaged during shipment or storage.
-Inspect the home immediately upon delivery and frequently during storage.
-Promptly repair damaged weather protection materials to prevent weather exposure.
-Inspect and repair roof shingles and siding as necessary.
+If the installation is not started immediately upon delivery of the home, the retailer and/or installer has the responsibility to ensure the exterior weather protection covering of marriage walls and the roof of homes with hinged roofs has not been damaged during shipment.
+Inspect the home immediately upon the delivery and frequently during storage.
+Promptly repair tears in the home closure materials to prevent damage from the elements.
+Inspect and repair roof shingles and siding as needed.